Uphaar evidence tampering case: Court orders release of Ansals brothers, other convicts

 Sentencing is the discretion of the court but parameters are there and certain facts should be taken into consideration.
 This is not an ordinary case of evidence tampering, Ansari argued.

-He submitted, "Your owner is victim, I am a victim and learned friend are victim."
+He submitted, "Your honour, I am a victim and learned friends are victims."

 The purpose of sentencing is to send a message to society.
 This message should not go out that they are big people and can do anything.
 This perception should be broken.